Steve-Fenton/stevefenton.co.uk/src/pages/blog/2017/04/the-mythical-man-month-over-watering.md

 > Everyone knows it takes a woman nine months to have a baby.
 But you Americans think if you get nine women pregnant, you can have a baby in a month

-But I think this over-simplifies the charts Fred uses to describe different kinds of task and what the payoff of adding people is (at the start of the work <abbr title="'A-PULP-MILL' adding people to a late project makes it later">APLPMIL</abbr>).
+But I think this over-simplifies the charts Fred uses to describe different kinds of task and what the payoff of adding people is (at the start of the work :abbr[APLPMIL]{title="'A-PULP-MILL' adding people to a late project makes it later"}).
 I prefer to think of growing plants…

 ## Over-watering